eilievsky/ElementorAssignment/README.md

 - Implement save into database (didn't have enough time to do it).
 The basic structure is ready.
 Can be by saving data structure using sqlalchemy

+### Solution for query question

+For the first query the solution (the is not comple for my opinion) is:

+SELECT
+  department_id, (MAX(salary) - (SELECT MAX(salary) FROM employees
+                                    WHERE department_id = emp.department_id
+                                    AND salary < MAX(emp.salary))
+                 ) sal_diff
+FROM employees emp
+GROUP BY DeptID
+ORDER BY DeptID

+For second query - could not solve it in time